thoth-tech/documentation/docs/OnTrack/Voice Verification/Voice Verification SRS Document.md

 taking part in cheating; more specifically, to verify that the student has not hired someone else to do the task for them, as is the case with Contract Cheating.

-The Scope of the project is to verify and validate a Python Container that can compare two voice samples and give the confidence level that the person speaking is the same in both voice samples.
+The ccope of the project is to verify and validate a Python Container that can compare two voice samples and give the confidence level that the person speaking is the same in both voice samples.
 This requires a deployment to a testing system, as well as deployment to the OnTrack staging platform for Thoth Tech.